Starstrider42/Custom-Asteroids/CUSTOMIZATION.md

 The most frequently used fields in each `INTERCEPT` block are the following:
 * `name`, `title`, `spawnRate`: have the same meanings as above
 * `targetBody`: the name of the object the asteroids will approach.
-Must exactly match the name of an in-game celestial body.
+Must exactly match the internal (i.e., English) name of an in-game celestial body.
 * `approach`: a block describing how far from `targetBody` the asteroid would pass if not for the planet's gravity.
 Parameters:
     - `max`: the maximum approach distance any asteroid from this group will have, in meters.
 The special